Mikel Iturbe: "Keith Johnson 'Wall Street Journal'-eko kazetariari bidalitako e-posta"

 Irakurle agurgarria:

 HIRUKA gure eskualdeko euskara hutsezko hedabide bakarra da; egunero 10 udalerriren berri ematen dugu, eta hilabetero doan duzu aldizkaria kalean, tokiko komertzioetan zein erakunde publikoen egoitzetan.
 Eta orain doan bidaliko dizugu etxera nahi izanez gero!
-Proiektua bizirik jarraitzeko, ezinbestekoa dugu zu bezalako irakuleen babesa eta ekarpen ekonomikoa.
+Proiektua bizirik jarraitzeko, ezinbestekoa dugu zu bezalako irakurleen babesa eta ekarpen ekonomikoa.

 Egin zaitez HIRUKAlagun eta gozatu euskaraz!